I am a serious crochet addict. You will likely find me surrounded by my favourite yarn and a few hooks in my hair.

 Wrap around the wearer's head to find where button placement should be.
 Sew on a button of your choice and weave in the ends.

 This is one of those headbands you look at and go: Is it knitted or crocheted?
-Its lovely textured stitch makes it look like knitted.
+Its lovely textured stitch makes it look like it's knitted.
+It has a button fastening in the back.

 Flower Patterns Ideal for Hats or Other Projects